 The exception are new ‘I-Type’ cameras that Polaroid sells.
 These are cameras that have batteries in them, so they can use ‘I-Type’ film, which is the same film as Polaroid 600, but doesn’t have a built-in battery in the pack itself.
 The only camera on this list is the Polaroid Now+.

-eBay is one of the easiest and cheapest places to find used Polaroid cameras.
-Since you can buy them directly from other people, you can often find deals on eBay you won’t be able to find elsewhere.
-Even better than eBay, but requiring a bit more legwork, are flea markets, used stores, and basements.
+eBay is one of the most popular places to find used vintage Polaroid cameras.
+Since you can buy them directly from other people, you can often find deals and rare models on eBay you won’t be able to find elsewhere.
+Even better than eBay, but requiring legwork, are flea markets, used stores, and basements.

-If you want to purchase a new Polaroid camera like the Now+, you can purchase it directly from Polaroid.
+If you want to purchase a new Polaroid camera like the Now+, I recommend getting it directly from Polaroid.

 Specific Camera Recommendations

-Now that I got you all confused, here are a few simple recommendations organized by price point and the type of photographer its intended for.
-Honestly, almost any vintage or new Polaroid camera will do the job (as long as it works), but I thought I’d give a few specific suggestions to help get you started.
+Here are a few simple recommendations organized by price and the type of photographer its intended for.
+Don’t stress too much though, almost any Polaroid camera will do the job (as long as it works).
 Keep in mind that Polaroid liked to make countless variants of their cameras with only the slightest differences in color and features, so you’ll see all sorts of different names, colors, and branding in the wild.

 If you have a camera in hand and you’re wondering what to do next, never fear, I have a new guide for those who are just starting from the beginning in the world of instant film!